rust-lang/prev.rust-lang.org/faq.md

 The way Rust `for` loops work, they actually call `into_iter()` (which is defined in the `IntoIterator` trait) for whatever you are trying to iterate over. `IntoIterator` is implemented for `&'a Vec<T>` and `&'a mut Vec<T>`, meaning you can iterate over a vector without consuming it just be using `&v` or `&mut v` (for some vector `v`).

-#### How do you write a linked list in Rust?

-You probably don't need to.
-The Rust standard library provides a doubly-linked list for free.
-But if you're looking to do it just for personal edification, there are three ways of doing it:

-- Write it as a classic algebraic data-type (also called a "cons list").
-This is easiest, but the performance characteristics aren't good at all
-- Write it using `Weak` or `Rc` to allow shared ownership of nodes.
-This can work, but is also a pain.
-If you're using `Rc`, you need some way to break cycles, otherwise no memory will ever be freed.
-- Use `unsafe`.
-This is the most performant, but also the toughest, because you can't rely on Rust's safety guarantees.

 #### Why do I need to type the array size in the array declaration?

 You don't necessarily have to.
 If you're declaring an array directly, the size is inferred based on the number of elements.
 But if you're declaring a function that takes an array, the compiler has to know how big that array will be.

 One thing to note is that currently Rust doesn't offer generics over arrays of different size.
-This is being worked on, but isn't available currently.
+This is a planned feature, but isn't available currently.
 If you'd like to accept a contiguous container of a variable number of values, use a Vec or slice (depending on whether you need ownership).

-## Documentation
+### Documentation

 #### Where do I report issues in the Rust documentation?